inex/ixp-manager-docs-md/docs/features/tacacs.md

 This section explains how to set up TACACS with IXP Manager.
 We assume you already have an understanding of TACACS.

 ### Generating / Updating TACACS

+At INEX, we use a script that:

+* includes the header and footer information for the conf file;
+* pulls the user details from IXP Manager (specific users);
+* validates the config;
+* compares to current;
+* reloads / restarts tac_plus if required.

+You can find that script [in this directory](https://github.com/inex/IXP-Manager/tree/master/tools/runtime/tacacs).
+Alter it to suit your own purposes.